georgitsvetkov/travis-repo-with-PR-that-fails/README.md

 # travis-repo-with-PR-that-fails
 Create a PR that fails (link to open PR that shows fail)

 This is a repo for travis test that fails at PR.
-In this repo I'm going to build a simple scrips and use travis.yml to test a scenario in which the script is failing and generating an error (output 1).
+In this repo I'm going to build a simple scrips and use travis.yml to test a scenario in which the script is failing and generating an error (exit 1).

 - Create a script bye.sh, which prints `hello`